pvilar/Machine-Learning-Challenge/README.md

 # Time Series Challenge

-Solution to an assignment I did during the interview process for a Data Scientist role
+Solution to an assignment I did during an interview process for a Data Scientist role